 - The quality of the science (40%).

-- The quality of the facility development aspect and the benefit to the ISIS community (40%).
-Appropriate examples of development projects will be of wider use to the ISIS community beyond the immediate PhD project and may focus on instrument, technique, sample environment or software development.
+- The benefit to ISIS (20%).
+Appropriate examples of development projects will be of wider use to the ISIS community beyond the immediate PhD project and may focus on instrument, technique, sample environment, software development or utilisation of facility previously developed under this call.
 Purely scientific projects or those with weak development aspects will be rejected.
-Letters of support from institutions other than that of the applicant(s) demonstrating the significance of the project to the wider ISIS community are welcomed and may be included in the application.
+Letters of support from institutions other than that of the applicant(s) demonstrating the significance of the project to the wider ISIS community may be included.

 - Partnerships (10%).
 Partnerships with other RAL institutions (Diamond light source, Central Laser Facility, the Research Complex at Harwell, the Harwell Imaging partnership, RAL Space etc.), government laboratories (The Hartree Centre, NPL etc.) or private industrial will be viewed favourably, especially where such links are supported through additional funding.
 Supporting letters from additional project partners must be included.